stechstudio/laravel-vfs-adapter/readme.md

 virtual files system like `mikey179/vfsStream`.

 ## Requirements
-This package has been tested against Laravel/Lumen versions 5.4.
+This package has been tested against Laravel/Lumen versions 5.5.
+Check older versions of this package for older Laravel support.

 ## Installation